What is Underpainting in Oil Painting?

 What Is Underpainting?

-first layer of paint applied to a canvas or board, and it functions as a base for other layers of paint.
+First layer of paint applied to a stretched canvas or board, and it functions as a base for other layers of paint.
 It acts as a foundation for your painting and is a great way to start your painting off with some built-in contrast and tonal values.
 It’s a technique that was widely used by the old masters as a way to develop a plan for future color placement and to establish certain values and tones within a painting’s color palette.

 What Can Underpainting Achieve?